How to Access Property Records in Illinois

 How Often is Property Tax in Illinois Assessed?

-- Discovery - The stage involves finding and inventorying all real property through property index numbers and tax maps.
+- Discovery - This stage involves finding and inventorying all real property through property index numbers and tax maps.
 Assessors find new construction via observation, reviewing building permits, and other approved methods.
 Assessors may use Google, sales, records, and software for the discovery stage.

 - Value - Assessors then estimate the value of all real property in the jurisdiction.
 They must ensure equity and uniformity in the methods used.